 Remember that you must pay close attention to the how the question is worded and answer exactly and completely what is asked.

 If you are asked to give examples, plural, you must provide more than one example.
-If you are asked to include a personal example, include a personal example.
 If you are instructed to give your opinion, you must make clear which side of the argument you agree with or, in the case of “to what extent questions”, how strongly you agree/disagree with a particular viewpoint.
 Two-hundred-and-fifty words is not a lot of space—aim for clarity, not subtlety or complexity.

 In addition, the relationship between your examples and the point you are making must be clear—the reader should not have to make an effort to follow the logic of your ideas.